-- An audit schedule (i.e., when audits will be conducted); - Audit criteria (i.e., the area and requirements assessed); - Responsibility (i.e., who will conduct the audit); - Corrections and corrective actions (i.e., the response to the audit); - Also a review of the trace back system as outlined in 2.6.2.
+- An audit schedule (i.e., when audits will be conducted); - Audit criteria (i.e., the area and requirements assessed); - Responsibility (i.e., who will conduct the audit); - Corrections and corrective actions (i.e., the response to the audit);

 There must be at least one complete SQF System internal audit per year.
-Preferably this is conducted throughout the year or the season, depending on the length of the season within the site.
+Preferably this is conducted throughout the year or the season, depending on the length of the season at the site.
 Major physical or program non-conformities shall require a more effective internal audit program.